Privacy Notice and GDPR Policies

 Hare Street Community Primary School & Nursery respects you and your child’s privacy when you use the Organisation’s services and is committed complying with privacy legislation.

 The information below is what is referred to as a ‘Privacy Notice’ which explain how the Organisation uses and protects your personal information.
+Further down the page, you will find our GDPR policies and documents.

 Hare Street Community Primary School & Nursery has a Data Protection Officer whose role it is to ensure that any personal information processed by the Organisation is processed fairly and lawfully (respecting your rights and ensuring we follow the law).
 If you have any concerns or questions regarding how we look after your personal information, please contact the Data Protection Officer Lauri Almond, at firstname.lastname@example.org or by calling 0333 032 2970.